Community-Based Learning and Research (CBLR)

 - Involved collaboration with one or more community partners to investigate an important social challenge or problem;

 - Incorporate in-depth community-based experiences (typically undertaken outside of the classroom) into the learning and/or research objectives of the course;

 - Provide structured opportunities for reflecting on the relationship between classroom learning and real-world experience, with the goals of deepening the understanding of course content and exploring questions of identity, agency, and social responsibility; and

-- Create products of outcomes that are shared with the community partner and/or broader public.
+- Create products or outcomes that are shared with the community partner and/or broader public.

 Finding CBLR Courses

-Beginning in Fall 2018, CBLR Courses can be found by visiting Courses@Brown and selecting "CBLR Courses" from the curricular programs filter at the bottom of the site.
+CBLR Courses can be found by visiting [email protected] and selecting "CBLR Courses" from the curricular programs filter at the bottom of the site.

 Process for adding the CBLR curricular designation to a course

-Beginning with courses offered in fall 2018, courses under consideration for the CBLR designation (as with other curricular programs) may be submitted via the Banner course proposal system (by selecting "yes" in the "curricular programs" field and then choosing the appropriate type) either at the time the course is first proposed or by initiating a "modification" for an existing course (modifications can be submitted in Banner until the last day of shopping period).
+As with other curricular programs, courses under consideration for the CBLR designation may be submitted via the Banner course proposal system (by selecting "yes" in the "curricular programs" field and then choosing the appropriate type) either at the time the course is first proposed or by initiating a "modification" for an existing course (modifications can be submitted in Banner until the last day of shopping period).
 A recent syllabus should be attached, explicitly identifying two or more of the elements listed above as key course objectives, bolstered by at least one assignment.